cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-The properties of JavaScript functions felt very familiar while learning Scala, as the Scala functions are [objects as well](https://gleichmann.wordpress.com/2010/11/08/functional-scala-functions-as-objects-as-functions/).
-To be more precise, everything is an object in Scala.
-This is one of the key properties of the language the allows for both object-oriented and functional programming styles.
+Knowing the properties of JavaScript functions, I had a déjà vu while learning Scala, because Scala functions are [objects as well](https://gleichmann.wordpress.com/2010/11/08/functional-scala-functions-as-objects-as-functions/).
+To be fair, everything is an object in Scala.
+This is one of the key properties of the language that allows for both object-oriented and functional programming styles.

 ## Scala functions